 Steps 1 and 2 of the design process require that the site be assessed in regard to its location in the watershed, and inventoried for existing on-site resources and/or special conditions (sensitive areas) that may pose a challenge and/or opportunity for storm water management.
-Campus Watershed Maps are included as Figures 1 - 6.
+A Campus Watershed Map is included as Figure 1.
 For the purpose of these rules, sensitive areas include:

-- 1. Floodplains (and floodprone areas) - Wetlands - 3.
-Lakes, ponds, rivers, streams and natural drainage ways - 4.
-Soils and topography (steep, erodible) - 5.
-Groundwater supplies (springs, wellhead protection areas) - 6.
-Vegetation (woodlands, other sensitive ecosystems)
+- Floodplains (and floodprone areas)

+- Wetlands

+- Rivers, streams and natural drainage ways

+- Lakes and ponds

+- Soils and topography (steep, erodible)

+- Geology

+- Groundwater supplies (springs, wellhead protection areas)

+- Vegetation (woodlands, other sensitive ecosystems)

+- Historic Sites